crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = WP-CLI =

 Allows you to run all Bulk Optimization processes from your command line, instead of the web interface.
 It is much faster, and allows you to do things like run it in 'screen' or via regular cron (instead of wp-cron, which can be unpredictable on low-traffic sites).
 Install WP-CLI from wp-cli.org, and run 'wp-cli.phar help ewwwio optimize' for more information.

+= FooGallery =

+All images uploaded and cached by FooGallery are automatically optimized.
+Previous uploads can be optimized by running the Media Library Bulk Optimize.
+Previously cached images can be optimized by entering the wp-content/uploads/cache/ folder under Folders to Optimize and running a Scan & Optimize from the Bulk Optimize page.

 = NextGEN Gallery =